Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 levels, but never with more class levels than the deity has itself or the deity's divine rank, whichever is lower.

+### Rest
-**Rest:** The deity must convert a considerable amount of its own energy into a creature, which always leaves the deity impaired.
+The deity must convert a considerable amount of its own energy into a creature, which always leaves the deity impaired.
 The deity must rest for 10 minutes ×the creature's Hit Dice ×the creature's Challenge Rating for each creature created, with a minimum of 10 minutes per